Our memorial hounds are a great way to honour a greyhound-loving family member* who has passed.

 A maximum of two kennel dogs at one time will hold the title of memorial dogs.
 This may mean that there is a waiting list, or a delay in naming a dog after your loved one.
 However, memorial hounds are special and worth waiting for.

-We will keep the contact updated on the progress of their memorial hound, informing them when the dog is ready for adoption and when they go off to their new homes.
+We will keep you updated on the progress of your memorial hound, including when your dog is ready for adoption and when they go off to their new home.
 This is normally where the contact ends, however we may forward photos of the dog in their forever homes if the adopter gives permission.

 We request that the adopters keep the name to honour their namesake for the rest of the dog’s life.